Public policy

 g) records of AAPA's response(s) to its discussions and recommendations.

 1.1.16 Committee's recommendations that are in conflict with the operating procedures of AAPA or other mandatory requirements should not be followed.
-Management should document the reasoning behind the decision to not follow the recommendations and maintain the document for review by ASI.
+Management should document the reasoning behind the decision to not follow the recommendations and maintain the document for review.

 1.2 Liability and financing